myl7/mylmoe/posts/privacy-policy-of-us.md

 - Some CSS is provided by [cdnjs](https://cdnjs.com/)
 - CC-related imgaes are provided by [Creative Commons](https://creativecommons.org/)
 - KV storage of URL shortening function is powered by [Upstash](https://upstash.com/)
+- Comments are powered by [giscus](https://giscus.app/) and stored in [Discussion of myl7/mylmoe](https://github.com/myl7/mylmoe/discussions)

 Refer to their respective privacy policies for more information.